bltlab/seqscore/README.md

 `seqscore validate --labels BIO samples/reference.bio`:

 ```
-No errors found in 15 tokens, 2 sequences, and 1 document(s) in samples/reference.bio
+No errors found in 14 tokens, 2 sequences, and 1 document(s) in samples/reference.bio
 ```

 For the example of the [samples/invalid.bio](samples/invalid.bio), we can run `seqscore validate --labels BIO samples/invalid.bio`:

 ```
-Encountered 1 errors in 15 tokens, 2 sequences, and 1 document(s) in samples/invalid.bio
+Encountered 1 errors in 14 tokens, 2 sequences, and 1 document(s) in samples/invalid.bio
-Invalid transition 'O' -> 'I-ORG' for token 'University' on line 7
+Invalid transition 'I-ORG' -> 'I-LOC' for token 'Pennsylvania' on line 9
 ```

 ## Conversion